 From Antoine's point of view the camera follows Gu as he rolls onto his back, raises both guns and fires them directly into the camera...

 With the rerelease of Melville’s films as well as the republication of the tough roman dur crime novels by the Belgian Georges Simenon, we Americans are finally getting a sense of how well the French have taken to the gangster genre, especially in its noir form.
-I find it intriguing that we and the French have developed a noir style of mystery whereas the British have not.
-For some reason they are still wedded to the traditional Agatha-Christie-style whodunit.
+It's intriguing that the Americans and the French have developed a noir style of mystery whereas the British have not.
+They are still wedded to the traditional Agatha-Christie-style whodunit.
 I think the reason for this is class and the nature of crime.
 Criminals, after all, are very much like businessmen.
 They both like to accumulate money.
 They both take risks and will stake all they have on a single venture.
 They need to be cunning and energetic to succeed.
 They’re willing to lie and cheat and steal to accomplish their goals.
-Now, the psychological toll for people living in that kind of society can be pathological in the extreme; they can wind up distrustful, scheming, violent, depressed, paranoid, suicidal, etc., in other words, the perfect noir hero.
+The psychological toll for people living in that kind of society can be pathological; they can wind up distrustful, scheming, violent, depressed, paranoid, suicidal, etc., in other words, the perfect noir hero.
 There is a natural sympathy between the criminal and the businessmen which noir reveals.
-Here, for instance, is a passage from Gil Brewer’s classic pulp novel The Vengeful Virgin (1958 - and recently reissued from HardCase Crime) in which the narrator, a TV repairman in Florida, ruminates on the prospects that even a small job can present:
+Here, for instance, is a passage from Gil Brewer’s classic pulp novel The Vengeful Virgin (1958 - and recently reissued from HardCase Crime) in which the narrator, a TV repairman in Florida, ruminates on the prospects that even a small job (legitimate) can present: